 The best wetsuit for beginners looking to float

 The big win with the S7 is the amount of beginner-specific neoprene placed in key areas.
 Orca has 5mm rubber in the hips and legs to help with floatation for those with poor swimming posture (most beginners who come from a running or cycling background).
-Super strong swimmers may want to look elsewhere for something with less float that’s more lightweight, but this is one of the best wetsuits for beginners with less swim experience.
+Orca does a nice job of carefully calling them the “Progressive Swimmer” with an icon of someone swimming with their hips low in the water.
+Super strong swimmers may want to look elsewhere for something with less float that’s more lightweight (like Orca’s $350 Equip suit that targets the “Natural Swimmer”), but this is one of the best wetsuits for beginners with less swim experience.

-The best wetsuit for beginners looking for something light (and cheap!)
+The best wetsuit for beginners looking for something flexible for warm swims

 Best wetsuit for beginners looking for something gender-specific